Fiber Optic Update

 peaks but that additional loss is included in the loss of the

-On the left side of the graph, we show the power coupled from
+Power Budget: On the left side of the graph, we show the

-sensitivity, the minimum power required for the transmitter and
+show the receiver sensitivity, the minimum power required for

 sensitivity is the Power Budget.
 Expressed in dB, the